What is a digital factory, and how do they relate to digital twin technology? The connection is closer than you might think.

 The three categories of digital twin

-The three categories of digital twin:
+The three categories of digital twin are

 - Digital twin of the production asset: A digital twin of one or more production assets is used for design, virtual startup, and ongoing operation.
 The focus is on simulating an asset’s operations, to set and optimize its key parameters and enable concepts such as predictive maintenance or augmented reality.

-- Digital twin of the factory: The digital twin of the factory helps to plan, design, and construct the factory building and infrastructure.
+- Digital twin of the factory: The digital twin of the factory helps plan, design, and construct the factory building and infrastructure.
 It can be used to support testing, simulating, and commissioning the building.

 For our purposes, the last two sub-definitions – a digital twin of the factory and a digital twin of the production asset – are the primary areas addressed in the NavVis Digital Factory Solution.

 Ready to learn more?
-Download our new guide, Taking the next step towards your digital factory, where you find further information about implementing, using, and benefiting from digital twin technology in global manufacturing.
+Download our new guide, Taking the next step towards your digital factory, where you will find further information about implementing, using, and benefiting from digital twin technology in global manufacturing.